jamaldevsecops/Monitoring/Grafana/Grafana-Installation-on-Docker-Container.md

 ## 📋 Overview

 This guide provides step-by-step instructions for deploying **Grafana** in a **production-grade Docker environment** using **Docker Compose**.
-It ensures persistence, environment isolation, and ease of maintenance — ideal for production, staging, or internal monitoring setups.
+It ensures **proper permissions, persistence, environment isolation**, and ease of maintenance — ideal for production, staging, or internal monitoring setups.

 ---